lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 In the case of a composite with ECDH, all inputs to the KDF are fixed-length.
 In the case of a composite with RSA-OAEP the `tradSS` is controlled by the attacker but this still does not require length tagging because, unless there is a weakness in the KDF, length-manipulation of only one input is not sufficient to trivially produce collisions.

-### Security of the hybrid scheme
+### Security of the hybrid scheme {#sec-hybrid-security}

 Informally, a Composite ML-KEM algorithm is secure if the combiner (HKDF-SHA2 or SHA3) is secure, and either ML-KEM is secure or the traditional component (RSA-OAEP, ECDH, or X25519) is secure.

 The security of ML-KEM and ECDH hybrids is covered in [X-Wing] and requires that the first KEM component (ML-KEM in this construction) is IND-CCA and second ciphertext preimage resistant (C2PRI) and that the second traditional component is IND-CCA.
 This design choice improves performance by not including the large ML-KEM public key and ciphertext, but means that an implementation error in the ML-KEM component that affects the ciphertext check step of the FO transform could result in the overall composite no longer achieving IND-CCA2 security.
+Note that ciphertext collisions exist in the traditional component by the composite design choice to support any underlying encoding of the traditional component, such as compressed vs uncompressed EC points as the ECDH KEM ciphertext.
+This solution remains IND-CCA due to binding the `tradPK` and `tradCT` in the KEM combiner.

 The QSF framework presented in [X-Wing] is extended to cover RSA-OAEP as the traditional algorithm in place of ECDH by noting that RSA-OAEP is also IND-CCA secure [RFC8017].